 No need to make an appointment – In Thailand, unless you go to a high-end hair salon, nobody ever makes a hair appointment.
 You just show up at the hairdressers at the time you want your haircut and a hairdresser will be able to help you.

-Washing your hair at a hair salon in Thailand – I love getting my haircut at Thai hairdressers because, unlike the US, it’s such a relaxing experience.
+Washing your hair at a hair salon in Thailand – I love getting my haircut at Thai hairdressers because, unlike the US, it is such a relaxing experience.
 When you get to the hair salon, they will immediately assign you to a shampoo girl who will wash your hair.

 The wonderful thing about getting your hair washed in Thailand though is that, unlike the US where you sit in a chair and lean your head back into a sink thus getting a stiff neck, in Thailand, you lie on a plastic bed with your head resting just at the neck of the sink.

-If you don’t speak Thai, it is better to go along with a photo of what hairstyle you want, as very few Thai hairdressers speak any English (but they will be able to faithfully reproduce the hairstyle photo though).
+If you don’t speak Thai, it is better to go along with a photo of what hairstyle you want, as few Thai hairdressers at an average salon speak more than rudimentary English (but they will be able to faithfully reproduce the hairstyle photo).

-All salons have tons of magazines too, so if you don’t have a photo, go a few minutes before you want a haircut so you have time to look through the magazines and choose a hair style you like.
+All salons have tons of magazines too, so if you do not have a photo, go a few minutes before you want a haircut so you have time to look through the magazines and choose a hair style you like.

 Blow drying your hair – The shampoo girl will then blow dry and style your hair.
-Once she’s finished, the hairdresser will return to make any last minute cuts so that your hair is perfect.
+Once she has finished, the hairdresser will return to make any last minute cuts so that your hair is perfect.

-Cost of a haircut in Thailand – Most haircuts for women and men in Thailand start at 150 baht ($4.25) at very cheap salons and go up to 350 baht (about $10).
-I go to one of three different salons near my house and the total cost for my haircut is usually 320 baht (around $9).
+Cost of a haircut in Thailand – Most haircuts for women and men in Thailand start at 200 baht (in early 2019, that is approximately $6.50) at very cheap salons and go up to 400 baht (about $13).

-That includes a 200 baht haircut charge, 40 baht tip for the shampoo girl and an 80 baht tip to the hairdresser.
-So very cheap and always a perfect haircut.
+For me, that includes a 250 baht haircut charge, 50 baht tip for the shampoo girl and a 100 baht tip to the hairdresser.
+So cheap, and always a perfect haircut.

-Getting a haircut in Thailand is not only cheap, it’s also a relaxing and fun experience.
+Getting a haircut in Thailand is not only cheap, it is also a relaxing and fun experience.
 I have also never had a bad haircut in Thailand.
-Thai hairdressers take a long time cutting hair (I have short hair and my hairdresser usually takes at least 30 minutes to cut it perfectly, then another 5-10 minutes after it’s dry to make minor changes).
+Thai hairdressers take a long time cutting hair (I have short hair and my hairdresser usually takes at least 30 minutes to cut it perfectly, then another 5-10 minutes after it is dry to make minor changes).